jamielmitchell/profile/_pages/about.md

 - I want to use the skills I've learned during my PhD to help people who struggle learning to read.

-- I am married to my high school sweetheart (who is also pursuing his PhD at Stanford in Computational and Theoretical Chemisty) and together we are raising our puppy dog Baloo.
-And yes, I am a crazy dog mom and proud of it!
+- I am graduating in winter of 2026 and am looking for work!
+Please reach out if you think I could be a good fit for you/your team!

 Research Interests
 ======